 |Wisconsin||18 – or if you’re still in high school at 18, it’s age 19|

-There are several ways you can begin investing if your’e still considered a minor in your state.
-What I’m going to do is list out each method and explain how to get started.
+There are several ways you can begin investing if you’re still considered a minor in your state.
+Below I’ve listed each method and explained how to get started.
 Some of this stuff may sound confusing.
-But investing at a young age is simple.
+But, investing at a young age is simple.